 'When the twins were getting close to 2 years old, I remember baby A nursing with me then all of a sudden he unlatched, babbled something I couldn't understand to his brother, and then latched back on.
 Seconds later baby B came over and latched on.
 I know he must have been telling his brother to come and nurse!'

-Natalie, who's a mother herself, says: 'No mother deserves to be judged for how she chooses to feed her child.
-I personally nursed my children while they were toddlers and I can speak from experience when I say it is a very natural, beautiful thing.
+In 2015, Natalie commented on the project saying,'No mother deserves to be judged for how she chooses to feed her child.
+I personally nursed my children while they were toddlers and I can speak from experience when I say it is a very natural, beautiful thing.'

 'It's time we support one another.
 What works for one family, may not work for yours, but that does not mean it is wrong.'

 Most of the women pictured state that they will only stop breastfeeding when their child is ready, or asks to stop, no matter what age that might be.